azat-co/practicalnode/chapter11/chapter11.md

 $ chkconfig iptables off
 ```

-In the AWS console, find your EC2 instance and apply a proper rule to allow for inbound traffic, as show in Figure 11-3.
-For example,
+In the AWS console, find your EC2 instance and apply a proper rule to allow for inbound traffic, as shown in Figure 11-3.
+For example:

     Type: HTTP